 Most migrating customers have probably already had a BizTalk equivalent product on premise and are initially considering BizTalk Server.
 Well the great news is that BizTalk Server is your integration swiss army knife that can do most things, but with Azure its really cheap and easy to compliment BizTalk with these other things like API Management and Service Bus and App Service.
 There is no need to go to another vendor or to go through a huge procurement process its really easy to add these things.

 Your also in a good position in terms of product support lifecycle with around 10+ years of committed support as of today.

 From a long term perspective I think your in a great place with your new Microsoft Integration stack.
-You have the option to do cloud based or server based implementations (or hybrid) and you have a rich set of capabilities which in places have been around for years and in places have the ability to deal with colossal scale.
+You have the option to do cloud based or server based implementations (or hybrid) which is one of many company intranet ideas and you have a rich set of capabilities which in places have been around for years and in places have the ability to deal with colossal scale.
 Your main challenge here is how to decide which of the tools to use where.
 Its a bit like the football analogy of when the manager has a whole squad of star players available maybe a bit like Real Madrid.
 The thing is you know all of your players are good but they are good in the right position, you wouldnt for example put Ronaldo in goal!